Science in the Renaissance: Important developments

-Alchemy
+Alchemy and chemistry

+While differing in some respects, alchemy and chemistry often had similar goals during the Renaissance period, and together they are sometimes referred to as chymistry.
 Alchemy is the study of the transmutation of materials through obscure processes.
-It is sometimes described as an early form of chemistry.
-One of the main aims of alchemists was to find a method of creating gold from other substances.
+Although it is often viewed as a pseudoscientific endeavor, many of its practitioners utilized widely accepted scientific theories of their times to formulate hypotheses about the constituents of matter and the ways matter could be changed.
+One of the main aims of alchemists was to find a method of creating gold and other precious metals from the transmutation of base materials.
 A common belief of alchemists was that there is an essential substance from which all other substances formed, and that if you could reduce a substance to this original material, you could then construct it into another substance, like lead to gold.
-Medieval alchemists worked with two main elements or principles, sulphur and mercury.
+Medieval alchemists worked with two main elements or "principles", sulphur and mercury.